saikumarysk/m22-ykk/faq.md

 ### What will the reflection be like and how long do they take?

-The reflection usually shouldn't take you more than 30 minutes to complete.
+The reflection usually shouldn't take you more than 15 minutes to complete.
 The questions will vary each week but there will always be an open-ended question for any feedback/thoughts that you'd like to share.
 It's a low-stress way to take a look at the past week and the activities for the future week and assess how things are going and what you are learning.

 ### Where do I find the weekly reflections?

-They will normally be posted on Gauchospace on Thursday, around 1pm.
+They will normally be **posted on Gauchospace on Thursday, around 1pm**.
 This quarter, we will administer them as a google form.

 ### I cannot access the reflection form - the link it says I need permission to view the link.